Tavnuh/compare-strings/README.md

 strings, as inputs, and provides a simple way to tell how similar or dissimilar two strings are.

-By default, the compare_strings function returns the Levenshtein Distance between the strings, divided by the length of the first string, with a min and max value of 0 and 1 respectively, where 0 represents absolute similiarity, and 1 represents maximum dissimilarity.
+By default, the `compare_strings` function returns the Levenshtein Distance between the strings, divided by the length of the first string, with a min and max value of `0` and `1` respectively, where 0 represents absolute similiarity, and 1 represents maximum dissimilarity.

-Optional argument 'method' allows selection of alternative methods of calculation, such as the true Levenshtein distance, or the cosine distance (not yet released).
+Optional argument `method` allows selection of alternative methods of calculation, such as the true Levenshtein distance, or the cosine distance (not yet released).

-The email argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
-When this argument is used, the string that contains an email address is split on the '@' and the email domain is discarded before the calculation is performed.
+The `email` argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
+When this argument is used, the input that contains an email address is split on the '@' and the email domain is discarded before the calculation is performed.

-Precision argument is used to determine the precision of the resulting float.
+The `precision` argument is used to determine the number of decimals returns in the resulting float.

 ## Coming soon:
 - Support for additional alternative measures of similarity